lewisc64/Minesweeper.NET/README.md

  - Obnoxiously huge cells

 <b>Things this adds:</b>
+ - When the grid is resized, the size of the window adjusts and not the size of the cell.
+(Cells are 20px wide)
+ - Boundless Custom Sizes
  - Solver AI (Generate a game which does not require guessing in near future)

 <b>Planned features:</b>